radiusmedialab/portapacks/README.md

 # portapacks
-Collection of zipped up portable version of misc. packages for Python tools dev setup.
+Collection of zipped up portable version of misc. packages for tools dev setup.